-The Columbus City School District provides education to approximately 45,680 students in grades K through 12.
-Geographically, the School District encompasses 140 square miles located primarily within the City of Columbus with a population of 909,686 for 2021.
+The Columbus City School District provides education to approximately 45,419 students in grades K through 12.
+Geographically, the School District encompasses 140 square miles located primarily within the City of Columbus with a population of 908,386 as of December 31, 2022.